-As instructed by the Tournament Manager the Chief Tournament Director may arrange for random checks of players, captains and coaches to ensure that there is compliance with these prohibitions.
+As instructed by the Tournament Manager the Chief Tournament Director of the CC may arrange for random checks of players, captains and coaches to ensure that there is compliance with these prohibitions.
 Refusal to submit to these checks will bar the individual concerned from entry to the playing area for the duration of the current match.